-Within the Performing Arts program you can pursue a B.A. degree in Music with concentrations in Instrumental and Vocal Music Studies.
+Within the Performing Arts program you can pursue a B.A. degree in Music with concentrations in Instrumental and Vocal Music Studies, and a B.A. in Music Education.
 Minors in Dance Studies, Theatre Studies, and Music Studies are also available.

 About the Program

 The primary goals of the program are to provide depth of cultural and theoretical knowledge, technical development, and performance experience in an environment that promotes artistry and individual creativity.
 Each concentration begins with a Core foundation followed by a coherent sequence of courses that focuses on developing performance skills.

 Associate Professor of Dance

 Students who concentrate in Music must be proficient at reading music.
 Otherwise, either GAH 1242 Fundamentals of Music OR GEN 1651 Beginning Piano or the equivalent is required to enter the program.

 Minor in Music

 A minor in Music Studies is offered for students who are interested in music but who are majoring in other fields of study.
 The required course work for the Music Studies minor directs students to deepen their understanding of music and to raise their awareness of music’s role in society, both past and present.
 Additionally, the minor in Music Studies affords students a way to document their experience, talents, and achievements in music.
 Interested students should contact a Music faculty member for further information.

 To view the curriculum, you’ll use the web program, Degree Works.
 This program is accessible even if you are not currently a student with Stockton University.

 Access your portal for Degree Works, then look for the “what if” option to explore the various paths towards degree completion.
 Click the button below for instructional viodes on how to use Degree Works: